Hacker News

 There’s no certification because there isn’t something to standardize.
 Every company has different problems, technical solutions are always changing.
 Interview processes are trying to look at generic problem solving + communication + ability to translate some easy algorithmic idea into code.
 They don’t do a great job of assessing that, but the point is that two CS degrees can look identical on paper but there’s so much fuzzy interpersonal/business/requirement-assessment work that basically isnt captured at all by a degree, and is really hard to demonstrate on a resume.

-8 hours ago by the_only_law
+4 years ago by the_only_law

 You also can’t become a civil engineer through a 6 month boot camp or from studying and building things on your own time.

-8 hours ago by jefftk
+4 years ago by jefftk

 As someone who has interviewed hundreds of entry-level developers, the range of skills/talent/ability is enormous.